vmware/container-service-extension/docs/cse3_1/ENT_PKS.md

 ## Deprecation Notice

-CSE Server and Kubernetes Container Clusters plug-in will soon drop support TKGI (previously known as Enterprise PKS).
-Consider using CSE-TKG or VCD-Tanzu for management of Kubernetes clusters with VCD.
+CSE Server and Kubernetes Container Clusters plug-in will soon drop support for TKGI (previously known as Enterprise PKS).
+Consider using VMware Tanzu Kubernetes Grid or VMware Tanzu Kubernetes Grid Service for management of Kubernetes clusters with VCD.

 # Enterprise PKS enablement
 <a name="overview"></a>